fsoubes/FilterRank/doc/rank_filters2.md

 According to our Teacher Mr.Jean Cristophe Taveau demand, our implementation of the algorithm works on the images types 8-bit, 16-bit and float32.
 Our algorithm takes care of either min or max filters like the previeous algorithm suggested, and is fully operational on kernel with a size of either 3x3,5x5,7x7,9x9,11x11,13x13.

 ### Filling edges
 The first part of the algorithm is the _remplissage_ function which allow to obtain a padded image around the edges.
 This function can work either for the row filter or colomns filter with the paramater _type_.
-Depending of the type of the images and the filter filtre_ paramter we want to apply this function'll add extra values on the edges to help compute the min_max values of the image without interfering with the computations.
+Depending of the type of the images and the filter filtre_ paramater we want to apply, this function will add extra values on the edges to help compute the min_max values of the image without interfering with the computations.
 The associated pseudo code is represented down below :

 	if type == line
            for each colomn